leejunta/Employment/README.md

 # Employment

+This project is an extension of a previous project that used the same data set for submission to the 2016 USCLAP Statistics Competition.
+The paper, however, was focused on machine learning and model selection.
+We wanted to redo the project by focusing on the data instead, which led to this project.

 ## Cleaning the data
 Since the cleaning process is very messy, it is hard to describe each step here.
 Please refer to the `cleaning.R` file for all of the data-cleaning.
 The process mainly involved removing conditional survey questions with too many nonresponses and combining conditional survey questions with the questions they were contingent on to maximize information per question.